betaglot/plantabeta/docs/development/Interdisciplinary.md

 ### Geology

 - Soil deposition patterns
-    - Being able to guess where soil is thickest is especially useful in RockyLand which has been eroded by water.
+    - Being able to guess where soil is thickest is especially useful in RockyEnvironment which has been eroded by water.

 ### Hockey